LogoLogo

 Explanation

-Directory Lister has security restrictions in place to to mitigate directory traversal attacks.
-Specifically, the open_basedir directive is set to the application root directory.
+Directory Lister has security restrictions in place to to mitigate .
+Specifically, the directive is set to the application root directory.
 Thus, any attempt to access files outside of the application root will be denied and cause an error similar to the one above.
 This applies to symbolic links pointing to files outside of the application root as well.

 Configuration changes don't take affect when changed